Options for Prenatal Care and Delivery

 - The ability to respond immediately to an unexpected emergency or concern about your baby’s health

-Things to consider as a Yale Health patient giving birth at Vidone Birth Center at the Saint Raphael Campus of Yale-New Haven Hospital:
+Things to consider as a Yale Health patient giving birth with the certified nurse-midwives at Yale New Haven Hospital:

-- There is always an attending obstetrician present at the Vidone Birth Center in case complications develop in labor or a cesarean section is necessary.
+- There is always an attending obstetrician present at Yale New Haven Hospital in case complications develop in labor or a cesarean section is necessary.